-The Survey •
+The Survey -

-The GLHW team created a 192-item survey instrument, which included measures drawn from several existing survey tools and additional items developed specifically for the GLHW project.
+The GLHW team created a 192-question survey, which included surveys drawn from several existing survey tools and additional items developed specifically for the GLHW project.
 CRs were trained in trauma-informed survey administration and administered the survey to 489 residents of GL.